syntaqx/cookie/README.md

 ### Signing Key

-By default, the signing key is set to `cookie.DefaultSigningKey`.
-If you want to change the signing key, you can set it using the `cookie.SigningKey` variable:
+By default, the signing key is set to `[]byte(cookie.DefaultSigningKey)`.
+You should change this signing key for your application by assigning the `cookie.SigningKey` variable to a secret value of your own:

 ```go
 cookie.SigningKey = []byte("my-secret-key")